 0161 224 5217

-The Gallery of Costume has mainly nineteenth century jewellery, including costume-related items such as chatelaines, buckles and decorated buttons.
-It also has twentieth century costume jewellery.
+The Gallery of Costume has mainly 19th-century jewellery, including costume-related items such as chatelaines, buckles and decorated buttons.
+It also has 20th-century costume jewellery.
 Home of the Meredith Collection of buttons.

 Guildhall Road, Northampton, NN1 1D